ibm-cloud-docs/activity-tracker/ibm-internal-only/support.md

 1. Select "Technical".
 1. Category: select "Developer Tools and Runtimes."
 1. Offering: usually have to leave it blank.
 You are usually using a different account for support than where the LogDNA instance is.
 1. Severity: Select the appropriate Severity.
+    - See [below](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-support_cases#severity) for guidance on selecting the appropriate severity.
     - If you do not see a place to set the Severity, then you do not have Advanced or Premium support.
 Your cases will have severity 4 only.
 See [this section](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-support_cases#adv-prem) below.
     - If your team does have Adv/Prem support and you still can't set the severity, then consider whether you are logged into the right account for it.
 See [this section](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-support_cases#adv-prem) below.
 1. Subject: Mention "LogDNA" in the subject.
 This is important, so the support team will quickly see they need to route the case to LogDNA.